smitvalture/react-native-reCaptcha-V3/README.md

 The component uses a hidden `react-native-webview` to load an HTML page with the Google reCAPTCHA v3 script.
 It communicates with the WebView via `postMessage` to request and receive tokens or handle errors, ensuring seamless integration.

+### Auto-Recovery

+When `getToken()` is called:
+- If reCAPTCHA is not ready, it automatically resets and waits for initialization
+- If there's a network error, it immediately rejects with a clear error message
+- All pending requests are queued and processed once ready

+### Error Handling

+The component provides comprehensive error detection:
+- **Network Errors**: Detected when offline or when script fails to load
+- **Initialization Timeout**: Triggers if reCAPTCHA doesn't initialize within the timeout period
+- **Token Request Timeout**: Triggers if token generation takes too long

+All errors are automatically handled and rejected through the `getToken()` Promise.

 ## ⚠️ Troubleshooting

 - **Invalid Site Key**: Verify your `siteKey` matches the one in the Google reCAPTCHA Admin Console.
 - **Domain Mismatch**: Ensure `baseUrl` exactly matches a registered domain (including `https://`).
 Check for typos or missing schemes.
 - **WebView Issues**: Confirm `react-native-webview` is properly installed and linked (if using older React Native versions).
-- **Network Errors**: Ensure the device has internet access to connect to Google’s reCAPTCHA services.
+- **Network Errors**: The component automatically detects offline state.
+Ensure the device has internet access to connect to Google's reCAPTCHA services.
+- **Not Ready Errors**: If `getToken()` fails with "not ready", the component will automatically reset.
+If issues persist, check network connectivity.
 - **Backend Verification**: Tokens must be verified on your backend using the **Secret Key**.
-See [Google’s verification docs](https://developers.google.com/recaptcha/docs/verify).
+See [Google's verification docs](https://developers.google.com/recaptcha/docs/verify).
-- **Error: Invalid domain for site key**: Reconfirm the `baseUrl` in your reCAPTCHA Admin Console matches the component’s `baseUrl`.
+- **Error: Invalid domain for site key**: Reconfirm the `baseUrl` in your reCAPTCHA Admin Console matches the component's `baseUrl`.
+- **Debug Mode**: Enable `testMode={true}` to see detailed logs about initialization, errors, and token requests.

 ## 🤝 Contributing